opentoken-io/opentoken/doc/api/registration.md

 Registration
 ============

 Creating a new account with OpenToken.io is a non-trivial task.
-The amount of data requested is minimal; the biggest hurdle is experienced because of the extra security that is required, such as setting up a MFA device.
+The amount of data requested is minimal; the biggest hurdle is experienced because of the extra security required, such as setting up a MFA device.

 Let's get started!
 You must first find the registration [link] from the [self discovery] endpoint.
 From there, you should notice that the link has a profile URI.
 That's our first step.